sopdeshpande/sopdeshpande.github.io/_pages/about.md

 To access and interpret real-time and historical data from both legacy and smart factory machines , I developed a Digital Twin and a multi-agent LLM framework,  using Retrieval Augmented Generation (RAG).
 I deployed this model on mixed reality devices such as AR/VR headsets, which allows users to control the machine in real-time.
 [SME 2023](https://www.sciencedirect.com/science/article/pii/S2213846323001153), [SME NAMRC, 2025 and CAAD Futures, 2025](https://ming3d.com/new/2024/01/24/digital-twin-with-iiot/ )

 Along with these projects, I developed predictive models using probabilistic techniques for causal inferences and uncertainty quantification.
 I also have research interests in the industrial metaverse and lightweight cloud-edge frameworks.
-See my full publications at the [publication page](https://scholar.google.com/citations?user=LZ4UdG8AAAAJ&hl=en&oi=sra).
-You can see my CV [here](https://sopdeshpande.github.io/files/Resume_Sourabh_Deshpande.pdf).

 News
 ======